linrongbin16/commons.nvim/docs/commons_spawn.md

 ### `linewise`

-Run command line in child-process, this is just a wrapper for [vim.system](<https://neovim.io/doc/user/lua.html#vim.system()>).
-The only differences are:

-- It has two modes: async or sync.
-  - When user provides the `on_exit` callback function, it runs in async mode.
-Note: in async mode, never call `wait` method on the returned `vim.SystemObj`.
-  - When user doesn't provide the `on_exit` callback function, it runs in sync mode.
-Note: in sync mode, call `wait` method to wait for the process complete.
+Run command line in child-process and process each line of output while running.
+The difference with `vim.system` API is:

-- It process the output of child-process line-wise while the process is running.
+- It process each line in the output of child-process while the process is running.
-- By default `text = true` in `opts`.
+- It is by default `text = true` in `opts`.

 ```lua
 --- @alias commons.SpawnLineWiseProcessor fun(line:string):any